cashpw/notes.cashpw.com/content/posts/spaced_repetition.md

     > Of course, [cramming] is precisely what students do.
 They cram the night before the test, and a month later can't remember anything.
 So why do people do it?
 (I'm not innocent myself.)
 Why is spaced repetition so dreadfully unpopular, even among the people who try it once?⁠
     >
     > Because it does work.
 Sort of.
 Cramming is a trade-off: you trade a strong memory now for weak memory later.
-(Very weak⁠12⁠.)
+(Very weak⁠⁠.)
 And tests are usually of all the new material, with occasional old questions, so this strategy pays off! [...]
     >
     > (<a href="#citeproc_bib_item_2">Branwen 2009</a>)